jsdoc/jsdoc.github.io/content/en/tags-param.md

 ## Overview

-The @param tag (or @arg or @argument) documents a function parameter.
+The `@param` tag provides the name, type, and description of a function parameter.

-The @param tag requires you to specify the name of the parameter you are documenting.
+The `@param` tag requires you to specify the name of the parameter you are documenting.
 You can also include the parameter's type, enclosed in curly brackets, and a description of the parameter.

 The parameter type can be a built-in JavaScript type, such as `string` or `Object`, or a [JSDoc namepath][namepath] to another symbol in your code.
 If you have written documentation for the symbol at that namepath, JSDoc will automatically link to the documentation for that symbol.
-You can also use a type expression to indicate, for example, that a parameter is not nullable or can accept any type; see the [@type documentation][tags-type] for details.
+You can also use a type expression to indicate, for example, that a parameter is not nullable or can accept any type; see the [`@type` tag documentation][tags-type] for details.

 If you provide a description, you can make the JSDoc comment more readable by inserting a hyphen before the description.
 Be sure to include a space before and after the hyphen.